jueves, 30 de mayo de 2019

 "We are carriers of the Third Force which we can bring into a situation through the power of Attention."
 J.G.
 Bennett

 One triad leads to another.
-If the information received about our left foot is cause for concern and feel the the need to visit the doctor, need will become the active force in a succeeding triad where the resisting force will be the reluctance see a doctor.
-Our indecision could be halted by contradictory circling thoughts preventing temporarily the entry of a new reconciling third force which would facilitate progression.
-However those circling thoughts may be brought to an end if a new alarming information enters in the form of a painful and swollen foot.
-The new information may trigger the entry of the final decision to visit the doctor.
+If the information received about our left foot is cause for concern we may feel the the need to visit the doctor.
+Need will become the active force in a succeeding triad where the resisting force will be the reluctance see a doctor.
+Contradictory circling thoughts may prevent the entry of a new reconciling third force in the form of decision.
+However the circling thoughts may be brought to an end by alarming new information entering in the form of an enormous swollen foot and the decision to visit the doctor is taken.